vaiish371/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile:
 * Teaching assistants who:
-    * have a need to manage their module(s), students and assignments
+    * have a need to manage their module(s), students and module assignments
     * are comfortable using CLI apps
 {Describe the target user profile}

 ### Value proposition

-Just to keep track of all informaiton pertaining to a module teaching assistants (at NUS) have to make use of multiple platforms:
+To keep track of all information pertaining to a module, teaching assistants (at NUS) have to make use of multiple platforms:
 * LumiNUS
 * NUSMods
 * Module websites